dcinshire-code-test/frontend-code-test/README.md

 Features:
 1. Render the size options ratio group from the `product` API.
 2. Merge and save the cart items into local storage to mock calling backend to update cart.
+3. Mini cart preview.
+4. CSS variable to support potential theming.
-4. Responsive view for different devices.
+5. Responsive view for different devices.

 ### Libraries
 1. Handlebars.
 Render the dynamic ui component.